 Klaus Alexander Anselm, Ph.D., has served as our Vice President of Semiconductor Products since 2009.
-Previously, Dr. Anselm served as our Senior Director of Semiconductor Products from October 2007 to 2009, as our Director of Semiconductor Products from 2004 until September 2007, and as our Processing Department Manager from 1999 to 2004.
+Previously, Dr. Anselm served as our Senior Director of Semiconductor Products from 2004 until September 2007, and as our Processing Department Manager from 1999 to 2004.
 Dr. Anselm received a BS degree in Electrical Engineering from Rice University, and an MS degree and Ph.D. in Electrical Engineering from the University of Texas at Austin.